tholok97/imt2007-project/README.md

     * **FOR SIMPLICITY**
 * In this setup only guests cannot get a wired connection.
 They will have to rely on Wi-Fi
 * Remember to use cross-over between switches..
+* About `WLC_1`
+    * `LC_WLC1` given static IP of 192.168.11.2
+    * Chose "WLC2504" because it has a console interface
+    * Username/password for WLC1: cisco/NTNUiG1
+    * Passphrase for "staff" WLAN: ciscocisco
+    * Currently staff network is in management VLAN (?)
+    * Virtual IP address set to "192.0.2.1". (default)
+    * Currently the configuration for the WLC is not stored here :(

 ### Questions

 * How to handle DHCP when not on router?
 * How to handle NAT? (left unconfigured right now)
+* How to store config for WLC??

 ### TODO